artbitrage/Stealth-Kid-RAT/README.md

 **Codename: Alpha (Concept)**

-Stealth Kid RAT is an opensource remote administration tool mainly written in C.
+Stealth Kid RAT is an opensource remote administration tool written in C.

 Disclaimer: Stealth Kid RAT source code is written intentionally for **EDUCATIONAL PURPOSES ONLY**.
 Don't use them for illegal activities.